jatinssaluja/lorawan-stack/doc/content/guides/connecting-gateways/ciscoixm/_index.md

 bash-3.2# /etc/pktfwd/pkt_forwarder -c /etc/pktfwd/config.json -g/dev/ttyS1
 ```

-Your gateway will connect to {{% tts %}} after a couple of seconds.
+Your gateway will connect to {{% tts %}} after a couple of minutes.

 Now that we know the packet forwarder is running, let's make it run automatically.
 Use this command: